 CARE & FEEDING

 Walking your dog in the winter months will burn more calories much faster.
-This is because he is using calories to keep warm.
+This is because your dog is using calories to keep warm.
 If your dog spends time outside you may want to consider feeding your dog more food or a food with a higher level of fat content.
 Before changing your dog’s diet, we suggest you consult your Veterinarian.

 The same should also be considered if you have a small or miniature breed dog.
 Smaller dogs are more susceptible to colder temperatures due to a lack of body mass.
-Small and miniature breed dogs are not able to regulate their body temperature as well as larger dogs.
+Small and miniature breed dogs are not able to regulate their body temperature nearly as well as larger breed dogs.

 Every dog can enjoy the winter months as long as you prepare them for it.
 Just make sure to you watch them closely.
 If they get cold easily or appear to be in distress, limit their exposure to the cold and snow.